-- 26. Build costs for residential development are based on BCIS data as at September 2014 (£865 per sqm for houses and £965 per sqm for flats).
+- 30. Build costs for residential development are based on BCIS data as at September 2014 (£865 per sqm for houses and £965 per sqm for flats).
 Evidence shows that build costs have increased since the VS was produced, but these can be broadly balanced against rising sales values.
-Furthermore it is reasonable for the VS to be carried out using a single base date. - 27.
+Furthermore it is reasonable for the VS to be carried out using a single base date. - 31.
 Although the Code for Sustainable Homes (CSH) has now been withdrawn by the Government, I note the intention is to set energy performance requirements out in the Building Regulations from late 2016.
-The Council's approach to including an additional cost over BCIS to allow for achieving the equivalent to Code for Sustainable Homes Level 4 is pragmatic and helps to ensure that build costs are not underestimated. - 28.
-Whilst suggestions have been made that abnormal costs should be included in the appraisals the VS clearly states that these have been carried out based on the assumption that sites are serviced and therefore such costs have already been incorporated into the land value.
-Whilst there may be some sites where there are abnormal construction costs, these are unlikely to be typical and this would, in any case, be reflected in a lower BLV for a specific site.
+The Council's approach to including an additional cost over BCIS to allow for achieving the equivalent to Code for Sustainable Homes Level 4 is pragmatic and helps to ensure that build costs are not underestimated. - 32.
+Several representors raise concerns about abnormal or other site related costs as these are excluded from the VS. However the BLVs assume sites are ready to develop.
+In addition, whilst there may be some sites where there are abnormal construction costs, these are unlikely to be typical and this would, in any case, be reflected in a lower BLV for a specific site.
 In addition such costs could, at least to some degree, be covered by the sum allowed for contingencies.
-I therefore find the Council's approach is reasonable. - 29.
+I therefore find the Council's approach is reasonable. - 33.
 In relation to build costs for small sites, this was discussed at some length during the Hearing and since then I have received further representations in response to my additional questions and the Council's consultation on this matter.
 Representors have drawn my attention to the BCIS higher build cost figure for 3 dwellings or less of £1,374 and a recent BCIS report on the economics of small site housing development.
 This specifically states that the build costs for all residential schemes of 10 units or less is on average 6% higher than for larger developments.
 The Council does not dispute this in their letter of 28 September 2015 and have used the higher BCIS build costs for small sites within their Addendum 2 appraisals.
-However they also use updated sales values and conclude that higher construction costs can generally be off-set by higher sales values, resulting in no material difference to small site viability.
+However they also use updated sales values and conclude that higher construction costs can generally be off-set by higher sales values, resulting in no material difference to small site viability. - 34.
+Whilst I note the concerns on density, at the Hearing the Council confirmed that the assumptions used are based on monitoring work, planning application records and the size of the developments planned.
+Whilst the Council accept that during the past 5 years the average density on all sites has been around 20 dwellings per hectare, this is not the norm and has been during a period where few Local Plan allocations remain and a larger proportion of windfall and small sites have been delivered.
+As the majority of development proposed to be delivered during the Plan period will be on strategic and larger sites I am satisfied that generally the density assumptions reflect this and are appropriate.

-&lt;sup>2 BCIS Report for the Federation of Small Businesses 'Housing development: the economics of small sites - the effect of project size on the cost of housing construction' August 2015
+&lt;sup>3 BCIS Report for the Federation of Small Businesses 'Housing development: the economics of small sites - the effect of project size on the cost of housing construction' August 2015